Middle-earth in motion pictures: The Hobbit film trilogy (2012–2014)

 Jackson was unsure if he should direct The Hobbit, so as to not compete with himself, but he did want to produce and write an adaptation of the book.
 He considered helming a Hobbit film and a Lord of the Rings prequel film in 2006, before deciding to produce two films based on The Hobbit for a director of his choosing.
-New Line suggested Sam Raimi to direct, but in 2008, Guillermo Del Toro was chosen to direct a two-film adaptation, produced by Jackson and co-written with Walsh, Boyens and Del Toro.
+New Line suggested Sam Raimi to direct, but in 2008, Guillermo Del Toro was chosen to direct a two-film adaptation, produced by Jackson and co-written with Walsh, Philippa Boyens, and Del Toro.
 Time constraints caused Del Toro to bow out, and Jackson stepped in to direct.
-Other directors said to have been considered are Neill Blomkamp, David Yates, David Dobkin and Bret Ratner.
+Other directors said to have been considered are Neill Blomkamp, David Yates, David Dobkin and Brett Ratner.

 During principal photography, Jackson looked at assembled footage and decided to split the piece into three instalments, released between 2012 and 2014.
 The three films are subtitled An Unexpected Journey, The Desolation of Smaug and The Battle of the Five Armies.
 As with The Lord of the Rings trilogy, the prequel movies were filmed back to back in New Zealand; principal photography began on 21 March 2011.

 The films star Martin Freeman as Bilbo Baggins, Richard Armitage as Thorin Oakenshield and Benedict Cumberbatch as Smaug.
 Several actors from The Lord of the Rings reprised their roles, including Ian McKellen, Andy Serkis, Hugo Weaving, Cate Blanchett, Christopher Lee, Ian Holm, Elijah Wood and Orlando Bloom.

 Also returning were the heads of almost all departments in the production: the only major changes in the staff were of the role of the gaffer (after Brian Bansgrove died) and with stunt co-ordinator Glen Boswall replacing George Marshall Ruge.
 Editor Jabez Olssen, who worked on the editing of the Rings trilogy, edited all three Hobbit films.

-Middle-earth: Shadow of War – Friend or Foe (2017)

-In September 2017, Neil Huxley directed a series of interactive short films titled Middle-earth: Shadow of War – Friend or Foe, in promotion for the then-upcoming action role-playing video game of the same name, developed by Monolith Productions, published by Warner Bros.
-Interactive Entertainment, and serving as a sequel to 2014's Middle-earth: Shadow of Mordor.
-Set between both games and Peter Jackson's The Hobbit and The Lord of the Rings film trilogies, Friend or Foe continues the previous game's narrative, of the story of Talion, the Gondorian Ranger who bonded with the wraith of the Elf Lord Celebrimbor, as they forge a new Ring of Power to amass an army to fight against Sauron.
-Model and rugby player Ashley Beck portrays Talion/Celebrimbor in the films, replacing Troy Baker from the games, while professional fighters Steve Lewington and Spencer Wilding portray orcs.